mlua-rs/mlua/README.md

   + If your program panics with a message that contains the string "mlua internal error", this is a bug.

-  + Lua C API errors are handled by lonjmp.
+  + Lua C API errors are handled by longjmp.
 All instances where the Lua C API would otherwise longjmp over calling stack frames should be guarded against, except in internal callbacks where this is intentional.
 If you detect that `mlua` is triggering a longjmp over your Rust stack frames, this is a bug!

   + If you detect that, after catching a panic or during a Drop triggered from a panic, a `Lua` or handle method is triggering other bugs or there is a Lua stack space leak, this is a bug. `mlua` instances are supposed to remain fully usable in the face of user generated panics.
 This guarantee does not extend to panics marked with "mlua internal error" simply because that is already indicative of a separate bug.